 Rik Hafer is the Director for the Center of Economics and the Environment and a professor of economics in Lindenwood's Plaster School of Business and Entrepreneurship.
 He joined Lindenwood in 2016 from the department of economics and finance at Southern Illinois University at Edwardsville.

 After receiving a Ph.D., Hafer joined the research department of the Federal Reserve Bank of St. Louis.
-Upon rising to Research Officer, Rik left the Fed in 1989 to become Professor of Economics at Southern Illinois University in Edwardsville.
-While at SIUE he held several positions, including Director of the Office of Economic Education and Chair of the Department of Economics and Finance.
-In 2007, Hafer was promoted to Distinguished Research Professor of Economics and Finance.
+After rising to Research Officer Rik left the Fed in 1989 to become professor of economics at Southern Illinois University Edwardsville.
+While at SIUE he has held several positions, including Director of the Office of Economic Education and Chair of the Department of Economics and Finance.
+In 2007 Hafer was promoted to Distinguished Research Professor of Economics and Finance.

-Hafer has taught at several universities, including Washington University in St. Louis and Erasmus University in Rotterdam, The Netherlands.
+Hafer has taught at several universities, including Washington University—St. Louis and Erasmus University in Rotterdam, The Netherlands.
 He also has been an instructor in the Stonier Graduate School of Banking, served as a Consultant to the Central Bank of the Philippines, was a Research Fellow with the Institute of Urban Research at SIUE, and served as a Visiting Scholar with the Federal Reserve Banks of Atlanta and St. Louis.
-Until recently, he was also a Research Fellow with the Show-Me Institute in St. Louis.
+He currently is a Research Fellow with the Show-Me Institute in St. Louis.

-Dr. Hafer received his Bachelor of Arts in Economics from the University of Nebraska-Lincoln (1975) his Master of Arts and Ph.D. from Virginia Polytechnic Institute and State University (1977, 1979).
+Dr. Hafer received his BA in Economics from the University of Nebraska-Lincoln (1975) and his MA and PhD from Virginia Polytechnic Institute and State University (1977, 1979).